babybluesedans/Pygame-Chess/README.md

 First attempt at a Chess game.
 Using Pygame and Python.
 Currently there is a prototypically functioning board and pieces.
 The command line will tell you the legal moves for a selected pawn or bishop, other pieces have yet to be worked out.
+Currently any move can be made, legal or not.
 Upcoming features include:

 Legal move list for all pieces